 Recommended Other Courses

 Students investigate the local and global origins of a contemporary social problem through the eyes of social justice activists.
 Students will assess the strengths and limitations of strategies and theoretical frameworks for social change and use this knowledge to create social action messages that raise public awareness, influence government or corporate policy, or positively change attitudes and behaviours.
-(3 lecture hours per week) (Also offered as Social Justice Studies SJST 1000.)
+(3 lecture hours per week) (Also offered as DISB 1000.)

 Introduction to selected areas in psychology including learning, perception, physiological psychology, emotion, and motivation.

-This course examines the historical, philosophical and political aspects of the development and delivery of the Canadian social welfare system.
-Special attention will be focused on ways to identify and assess the needs of, and services to, vulnerable populations within the context of social and cultural diversity.
+This course examines the historical, philosophical and political aspects of the development and delivery of the Canadian Social Welfare System.
+Special attention will be focussed on ways to identify and assess the needs of, and services to, vulnerable populations within the context of social and cultural diversity.